Contact Us Today

 Your Long Island Criminal Defense Law Experts

-Long Island personal injury Experts
+Long Island criminal defense Experts

 Serving clients across Long Island—including Suffolk and Nassau Counties—we provide aggressive, strategic criminal defense backed by deep local court knowledge.
 When your reputation, record, and freedom are on the line, you need a defense built for the realities of Long Island courts.